 Galapagos Packing Tips

-- Keep in mind that if you on board a ship like we were staterooms will be small and transfers will be on a dinghy.
+- Remember that staterooms will be small if you are on board a ship like we were, and transfers will be on a dinghy.
 It’s best not to bring big suitcases.

-- Your accommodation provider may provide biodegradable toiletries, but it’s good to keep in mind to adjust your products for the environment your in.
-The Galapagos are very precious and anything put on your body and then in the water goes into the ecosystem.
+- Your accommodation provider may provide biodegradable toiletries, but it’s good to remember to adjust your products for the environment you’re in.
+The Galapagos are very precious, and anything put on your body and then in the water goes into the ecosystem.

 Will I have issues with medications and supplements while going through customs?